A view of the beautiful sculptures at Seokbulsa Temple in Busan

 Waking up really, really early to beat the summer heat, my wife, in-laws and I decided to visit Seokbulsa Temple (석불사) in Busan.
 It’s only about a 15 minute drive from my in-laws place, and it had been at least six years since I last visited it, so it was an easy decision to make to visit a lesser known, hard to reach, but beautiful Buddhist temple in Busan.

-The temple was formally known as Byeongpungam Hermitage (“Folding Screen Hermitage”) based on the way that all the rock faces are formed like a screen between the folds of the mountain rocks.
+The temple was formerly known as Byeongpungam Hermitage (“Folding Screen Hermitage”) based on the way that all the rock faces are formed like a screen between the folds of the mountain rocks.
 But guessing, once the rock carvings of the Buddhas, Boddhisattvas, and guardians were etched into the face of the mountain, the name of the temple changed to its present name: Seokbulsa Temple “Rock Buddha Temple.”

 Parking the car a bit down the mountain, we made a 10 minute hike up the side of Mt.
 Geumjeongsan.
 But I guess it’s better than the 45 to 60 minute hike up the mountain if you’re walking from the base of the mountain.
 As you first approach the temple, you’ll first notice the sentry-like bell pavilion at Seokbulsa Temple.
 To the left, standing under the shade of the bell pavilion, is the old path that worked its way through the forest towards the temple.
 Along the way you can see a stupa for a deceased monk.
 And to the right is a locked door with swastikas on it that you used to be able to walk through to gain entrance to the temple.
 Unfortunately, it now seems to be off bounds.
 Continuing your way up the side-winding road, you’ll pass through the entrance gate.
 There are two menacing Nathwi (Monster Masks) staring down at you on either side of the gate.
 And under the arch of the gate are two beautifully intertwined dragons both chasing pearls into their mouths.